deyvidyury/soundboard/www/README.md

-This is an addon starter template for the [Ionic Framework](http://ionicframework.com/).
+This is a starter template for a [Code Craft](https://codecraftpro.com/) course on developing mobile apps with the [Ionic Framework](http://ionicframework.com/).

 ## How to use this template